Northern Indochina subtropical forests: Flora

 The predominant plant community is subtropical broadleaf evergreen forest.
 These forests include a mix of subtropical plants common to the Himalayas and southern China, along with tropical lowland forest species.
 Mature forests form a three-layered canopy up to 30 m high.
-Trees from the plant families Theaceae (Schima spp.), Magnoliaceae (Michelia spp., Magnolia spp.), and Fagaceae (Quercus spp., Castanopsis spp., and Lithocarpus spp.) are predominant.
-Several kinds of trees from Dipterocarpaceae can also be found in this area, for example Parashorea chinensis, Dipterocarpus retusus and Hopea mollissima.
+Trees from the plant families Theaceae (Schima spp.), Magnoliaceae (Magnolia spp.), and Fagaceae (Quercus spp., Castanopsis spp., and Lithocarpus spp.) are predominant.
+Several kinds of trees from Dipterocarpaceae can also be found in this area, for example Parashorea chinensis, Dipterocarpus retusus, and Hopea mollissima.
 Other tree families represented are Betulaceae, Hamamelidaceae, Lauraceae, Sapotaceae, and Elaeocarpaceae.

 Montane broadleaf evergreen forests occur from 600 to 800 m elevation up to 2000 m elevation.
 The subtropical montane species are predominant, and the tropical lowland species are absent.
 Deciduous broadleaf trees and conifers are found at higher elevations.
 Montane deciduous forests are found on the Shan Plateau of northern Myanmar.

-On Fan Si Pan in northern Vietnam, a distinct fir-hemlock forest grows above 2000 m elevation, and is found nowhere else in Southeast Asia.
+On Fansipan in northern Vietnam, a distinct fir-hemlock forest grows above 2000 m elevation, and is found nowhere else in Southeast Asia.
 The characteristic trees are the conifers Tsuga dumosa and Abies delavayi var. nukiangensis.
 The firs and hemlocks are accompanied by broadleaf trees of families Aceraceae, Hippocastanaceae, Fagaceae, Magnoliaceae, and Lauraceae, and conifers of Cupressaceae, Podocarpaceae, and Taxaceae.

 Forests growing on limestone substrates have a distinct composition, with the trees Tetrameles nudiflora, Antiaris toxicaria, Celtis timorensis, C. philippensis, Cleistanthus sumatranus, Garuga floribunda, Pterospermum menglunense, Ulmus lanceifolia, and Xantolis stenosepala.